Classical and Quantum Mechanics via Lie algebras: Classical Lie groups and their Lie algebras

 The quotient is well defined and is a Lie algebra because $\Kz$ is the center and thus in particular an ideal.

 If $\Lz$ is a Lie algebra over $\Rz$ then by taking the tensor product with $\Cz$ and extending the Lie bracket in a $\Cz$-linear way, one obtains the \bfi{complexification} of $\Lz$, denoted $\Lz^\Cz$.
-The proces of complexification is also called \bfi{extension of scalars}.
+The process of complexification is also called \bfi{extension of scalars}.
 In particular, if we write $\Lz^\Cz=\Cz\otimes_\Rz \Lz$ then in $\Lz^\Cz$ the Lie bracket is given by $(\alpha\otimes x)\lp (\beta\otimes y)=\alpha\beta\otimes (x\lp y)$.
-The reverse proces is called \bfi{realization} or \bfi{restriction of scalars}; we clarify the proces of restriction of scalars by an example.
+The reverse process is called \bfi{realization} or \bfi{restriction of scalars}; we clarify the process of restriction of scalars by an example.

 \begin{example} Consider $\Lz=sl(2,\Cz)$.
 We wish to calculate \idx{$sl(2,\Cz)^\Rz$}.
 A basis of $sl(2,\Cz)$ is given by the elements